kulics/koral/Compare.md

 let mut movieCount = 0
 let mut songCount = 0

-for item in library do {
+for library as item do {
-    if item is Movie then {
+    if item as Movie then {
         movieCount += 1
-    } else if item is Song then {
+    } else if item as Song do {
         songCount += 1
     }
 }